Previous tutorial: 4. Using filters in the Datasets API

 print_obj(company_batches)

-If you have only made the one batch in the above example it should list the previous batch as follows:
+If you have only made the one batch in the above example it should list the previous batch

 Next, we need to fill this batch with companies: